beatrix-chan/haunted-refactorium/README.md

 ## 📖 Documentation

+You may check out these links for how Kiro and I planned this project:

 - [Product Overview](.kiro/steering/product.md)
 - [Technology Stack](.kiro/steering/tech.md)
 - [Project Structure](.kiro/steering/structure.md)
 - [Modernization Strategy](.kiro/steering/modernization-strategy.md)
 - [Tone and Voice Guidelines](.kiro/steering/tone-and-voice.md)

+For official documentation of the app, you may view it on [GitHub](https://github.com/beatrix-chan/haunted-refactorium/tree/main/docs) (completely unorganized...) or [online](https://haunted-refactorium-production.up.railway.app/docs/).

 ## 🤝 Contributing